Watching and sharing video content is one of the most common uses of the web,

 Then we’ll create a function that toggles the playback state of the video:

-Finally, create an event listener that runs the
+Finally, create an event listener that executes the

 togglePlay function when